openforcefield/openforcefield.org/content/community/news/general/interchange-update-2021-11-10/interchange-update-2021-11-10.md

 that may be outdated.
 {{< /note >}}

-Code in this post should run if copy-pasted into a Jupyter notebook or Python interpreter.
+Code in this will run if copy-pasted into a Jupyter notebook or Python interpreter.
 This is being written in November 2021 and code snippets intended to be used with Interchange v0.1.3.
 The API is not yet stable; the names, import paths, and structure of key components will likely be updated in the future in accordance with user feedback.
-If you'd like to follow along, see installation instructions at the bottom of the page; ``Interchange`` is distributed under the MIT license and all functionality is accessible using only free and open-source tools.
+If you'd like to follow along, see installation instructions at the bottom of the page or use [this](../interchange-update-2021-11-10.yaml) file to create the same environment used while writing this post. ``Interchange`` is distributed under the MIT license and all functionality is accessible using only free and open-source tools.

 ## Contents of an Interchange object